brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ## The state of the fabric before triggering negative disaggregation

-Let us first look at the network before we break any links and before any positive disaggregation happens.
+Let us first look at the fabric before we break any links and before any negative disaggregation happens.

 ### Spine-1-1